PR

 The complex-looking structure in the center is a modified petal called the "labellum," which uses its yellow, beard-like protrusions, callus, and scent to lure insects attracted by the petals and sepals deep into the flower.

-Above the labellum is "stamen pillarZuichuIt has a structure where the stamens and pistils are fused together, and a rubbery, elastic "sticky body".When an insect tries to enter the depths of a flower, the sticky substance attaches to its back, and as the insect moves, the pollen masses produced by the connected stamens are pulled out and stick to its back.
+Above the labellum is a structure called the "column," which is a fused stamen and pistil, and a rubbery, elastic "sticky body."
+When an insect tries to enter the flower, the sticky body sticks to its back, and as the insect moves, the pollen masses produced by the connected stamens are pulled out and adhere to its back.

 This pollen mass is transferred to the pistil of another flower, and pollination takes place.
 Once the pollen falls off, the flower withers and dies.